jurikuronen/unitig_distance/README.md

 This will create an executable named `unitig_distance` inside the `bin` directory.

 ## Input files
-unitig_distance reads as input **space-separated values** text files whose paths and any additional options should be provided as command line arguments.
+unitig_distance reads as input text files with **space-separated values** whose paths and any additional options should be provided as command line arguments.
 This section details how the input files should be prepared and provided.

 ### General Graph
 The simplest graph input file for unitig_distance is an edges file (`-E [ --edges-file ] arg`) where lines should have the format